- What’s the difference between Manchester-Bedford Myoskeletal clinic and other massage therapy businesses?

 Please follow this link.

 In New Hampshire, WC injured persons are allowed to go to the medical provider of their choice, including licensed massage therapists.
-Providers deal directly with patients’ insurance carrier if they accept WC patients.
+Providers deal with patients’ WC lawyer and insurance carrier if they accept WC patients.
 At this time, MBM does not bill WC cases.
 This may change in the future.

 We do not currently bill automobile personal injury insurance (PIP).
-This, too, may change in the future.
+This may also change in the future.

 MBM does not affiliate with any particular physician or hospital.
 We accept patient referrals from any valid state licensed physician and physical therapist.